 Why Do Singers Take Out an Earpiece?

 You may have seen singers take out earpieces at various points during performances.
-Beyonce singing at the 2013 presidential inauguration ceremony.
+Beyonce sang at the 2013 presidential inauguration ceremony.
 It was for an excellent reason.
 There are many other reasons.
 These are just a few of the senses.

-To Hear the Crowd better: In-ear monitors are similar to wearing earplugs that block out all sound.
+To Hear the Crowd better: In-ear monitors are similar to earplugs that block out all sound.
 There are some benefits to wearing in-ear monitors, but it is not recommended for musicians who can be very loud.

 In-ear monitors have a superior design to regular earplugs.
 These are custom-molded to fit the ears of the wearer.
 This can be done either by taking an impression or a laser scan.
 Because they want to hear the music and feel the atmosphere, singers often take their earpieces off.